buildbot/buildbot/master/docs/developer/www.rst

 Discovering
 ~~~~~~~~~~~

-Data API comes with a discovery endpoint which exposes all endpoints of the API in a json format so that one can write
-middleware to automatically create higher level API, or generate fake data for development.
+The Data API provides a discovery endpoint which exposes all endpoints of the API in a JSON format so that one can write middleware to automatically create higher level API, or generate fake data for development.
-The api is available at:
+The endpoint is available at:

 .. code-block:: none

     GET http://build.my.org/api/v2/application.spec

 This metadata is guaranteed to be correct, as this is generated from the spec used in data's unit tests.
-see :ref:`Adding-Fields-to-Resource-Types` for more details on the type system used.
+See :ref:`Adding-Fields-to-Resource-Types` for more details on the type system used.

-The data validation type system is serialized into json in a very simple way.
-The API returns a list of endpoints specs:
+The data validation type system is serialized into JSON in a very simple way.
+The API returns a list of endpoint specs, each of the form:

 .. code-block:: javascript